Road Safety Manual

 Footnotes

 • 1.Note that road safety policy is not always best directed by cost-benefit analyses.
-Important considerations that may justify departing from the policy priorities implied by cost-benefit analyses include the aim of reducing disparities in risk, thus giving high priority to measures benefiting pedestrians and cyclists; or the need to reduce speed give priority to those measures that provide the largest reductions in the number of road deaths and serious injuries, which may not always be the most cost-beneficial (DaCoTa, 2012a).
+Important considerations that may justify departing from the policy priorities implied by cost-benefit analyses include the aim of reducing disparities in risk, thus giving high priority to measures benefiting pedestrians and cyclists; or the need to reduce speed giving priority to those measures that provide the largest reductions in the number of road deaths and serious injuries, which may not always be the most cost-beneficial (DaCoTa, 2012a).
+Interventions that produce the largest effect on reducing road traffic injuries should be preferred despite the potential for more cost-effective alternatives (Austroads, 2018)

 Reference sources